 There are some ways to solve this problem by communicating the below scenarios.

-- Integrate the information between applications: There will be a chance of presenting the same information in two separate applications.
-With the help of application integration technology, we can solve this problem.
+There will be a chance of presenting the same information in two separate applications.
+However, with the help of application integration technology, we can solve this problem.

-- Use B2B integration solution: While interacting with external companies you may face problems because of the lack of control and variations in data.
-Business to Business (B2B) integration solution helps to overcome islands of automation by integrating the CRM, ERP, and financial system and automating the purchase-to-pay cycle.
+A business-to-business (B2B) integration solution helps overcome islands of automation by integrating the CRM, ERP, and financial system and automating the procure-to-pay cycle.

 Benefits of eliminating islands of automation